exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDCounter/README.md

 # What's next?

 You now have a design that should make the LEDs blink as a binary counter!
-Next check out our tutorial on compiling code and running it on the Red Pitaya.
+Next check out our tutorial on [compiling and running code](/Tutorials/SETUP_Compiling) it on the Red Pitaya.